Fund Your Community’s Lead Service Line Replacement Program

 The Illinois EPA State Revolving Fund (SRF) is a primary resource for Cook County municipalities seeking federal funding for lead service line replacement.
 Depending on a community’s eligibility, SRF is either a low or no interest loan program aimed at protecting public health.
 The Illinois EPA anticipates applying for the first year of BIL LSLR funding of $106,964,000, which will be available in FY2024.
 Year 2 of BIL LSLR funding, anticipated to be $230,177,000, will be available in FY2025.
 All LSLR loans will have an interest rate of 0% and a loan term of 30 years (40 years for disadvantaged communities).
 Initial funding cap for projects is $2,755,000/loan recipient for Principal Forgiveness and a $13M cap for loan recipients.
 An additional $656M dollars available for general water infrastructure improvements (which can be used for LSLR) and $65M for emerging contaminants.
 Applications for SRF funding are typically due by September of the year preceding the need for funding.

-More information on the Illinois State Revolving Fund program go to the Illinois SRF website and Cook County TAP SRF Applications.
+For more information on the Illinois State Revolving Fund program, visit the Illinois SRF website and this factsheet on Preparing a State Revolving Fund Application.

 Three grants are available through The WIIN Act to help with drinking water projects, including lead service line replacement: 1) the Small, Underserved, and Disadvantaged Communities grant, 2) the Reducing Lead in Drinking Water grant, and 3) the Voluntary School and Child Care Lead Testing and Reduction Grant.